HemOdd/ToDoApp/todoapp/README.md

 ## Insructions

-* Navigate to "localhost:8000/home" to view the app's main page.
+* Navigate to "localhost:8000/home" to view the app's main page and "localhost:8000/upload" to access file upload module.